 - CHICKEN THIGHS: The main stars of this dish are those tender Just BARE® Organic Boneless Skinless Chicken Thighs .
 My love for chicken thighs runs deep.
 These chicken thighs are boneless and skinless, meaning you don’t have to do any prep on these beauties, they are ready to go right out of the package.

 - OLIVES: I love the olives in this dish.
-They help add a saltiness to the dish and some great flavor.
-I used green olives.
-You can use whatever you like or leave them out if you don’t like them.
+They help add a saltiness to the dish and some great flavor, and I used green olives.
+Use whatever you like or leave them out if you don’t like them.

 - FIGS: The Orchard Choice® or Sun-Maid® California Mission Dried Figs in this recipe add a nice touch of sweetness and are delicious when warmed.
 I love adding figs to this recipe because they complement savory recipes really well.
 Dried figs are a healthy addition to your diet.
 They help to naturally increase potassium and are naturally high in dietary fibre.